 Spaced repetition is a technique that most of the time involves flashcards.
 You can use it to learn practically anything.
-But many agree it’s super-efficient for learning languages.
+But many agree it is super-efficient for learning languages.

-We could describe Spaced repetition as a method in which you’re asked to remember something.
-But you need to do it within certain time intervals.
-It could be a word, a formula, or a certain fact.
+We could describe Spaced repetition as a method that establishes remembering something as the goal.
+And to achieve it, it encourages reviews within certain time intervals.
+It could be a word, a formula, or a fact.

-When we learn something, we need to review it again fairly quickly so it may stick in our heads.
-We can then wait a bit more time to review this thing we have recently learned the second time.
-And we can wait even more to review it the third time and so forth.
+When we learn something, we need to review it fairly quickly.
+If we do not, it may not stick in our heads.
+We can then wait a bit more to study what we recently learned the second time.
+And we can stay away from it even longer to review it the third time and so forth.

 This technique takes into consideration the tendency of our brain to forget things.
-So, to boost retention there is an optimum time to review the things we’re learning.
-With a Spaced repetition system, this review time is carefully considered.
+So, to boost retention, there is an optimum time to review what we are learning.
+A Spaced repetition system emphasizes the review time.

 My little nephew was born some time ago.
-He’s my parents’ first grandchild, so we’re all excited!
-My sister and her husband have been going to my parents’ home.
-And so have I. I’ve had a wonderful opportunity to see him during these first stages.
+He is my parent’s first grandchild.
+So, we are all excited!
+My sister and her husband go to my parent’s home frequently.
+And I go too.
+Thus, I have had a marvelous opportunity to see him during these first stages.

-It has been a great experience for me.
-He’s very lively.
+It has been an extraordinary experience.
+The boy is lively.
 And even during his first weeks, he would be looking around, not wanting to miss a thing.
-Absorbing every sound.
+He seems to be absorbing every sound.
 He seemed impressed by everything he saw.

 One of the things that fascinated me the most was how he was conscious of the world surrounding him.

-I stretch forth my arms to him and he also stretches them towards me.
-With my arms stretched I closed my hands and he also tried to move his little fingers to close them.
-He couldn’t but his fingers moved to try to close his hand.
-I then opened my hands again and he also opened them wide again.
+I extended my arms to him, and he also stretched them toward me.
+With my arms elongated, I closed my hands.
+And he also tried to close his fingers to close his fist.
+His fingers moved slightly, but he could not shut his hand.
+Thus, I opened my hands again, and he opened them wide again.